Iranian Space Agency: Safir SLV

 Iran has developed an expendable satellite launch vehicle named Safir SLV.
 Measuring 22 m in height with a core diameter of 1.25 m, with two liquid propellant stages, a single thrust chambered first stage and a two-thrust chambered, step-throttled second stage, the SLV has a lift off mass exceeding 26 tons.
 The first stage consists of a lengthened up-rated Shahab-3C.
 According to the technical documentation presented in the annual meeting of the United Nations Office for Outer Space Affairs, it is a two-stage rocket with all liquid propellant engines.
-The first stage is capable of carrying the payload to the maximum altitude of 68 kilometers.
+The first stage is capable of carrying the payload to the maximum altitude of 68 kilometres.

 The Safir-1B is the second generation of Safir SLV and can carry a satellite weighing 60 kg into an elliptical orbit of 300 to 450 km.
 The thrust of the Safir-1B rocket engine has been increased from 32 to 37 tons.

 Simorgh SLV

 In 2010, a more powerful rocket named Simorgh was built.
 Its mission is to carry heavier satellites into orbit.
-The Simorgh rocket is 27 m long, and has a mass of 77 tonnes (85 tons).[4]
+The Simorgh rocket is 27 m long, and has a mass of 77 tonnes (85 tons).
 Its first stage is powered by four main engines, each generating up to 29,000 kg of thrust, plus a fifth which will be used for attitude control, which provides an additional 13,600 kg.
 At liftoff, these engines will generate a total of 130,000 kg of thrust.
 Simorgh is capable of putting a 350-kilogram (770 lb) payload into a 500 km low Earth orbit.
-In 2015, Israeli media reported the missile is capable of taking a crewed spacecraft or satellite into space.
+In 2015, Israeli media reported that the missile is capable of taking a crewed spacecraft or satellite into space.
 The first flight of the Simorgh rocket occurred on 19 April 2016.

 Zuljanah SLV

-On February 1, 2021, Iran said it successfully tested its latest satellite launch vehicle named "Zuljanah" which is capable of carrying satellites weighing up to 220 kg into a 500 km orbit.
+On 1 February 2021, Iran said it successfully tested its latest satellite launch vehicle named "Zuljanah" which is capable of carrying satellites weighing up to 220 kg into a 500 km orbit.
 The SLV has three stages and is equipped with 2 solid fuel engine stages and a last liquid fuel stage, with the first and second stages having 75 tons of thrust each.